neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Work.md

 ---

 # The Work (2017)

-Set inside a single room in Folsom Prison, three men from the outside participate in a four-day group-therapy retreat with a group of incarcerated men for a real look at the challenges of rehabilitation.
+​​Set inside a single room in Folsom Prison, three men from the outside participate in a four-day group-therapy retreat with a group of incarcerated men for a real look at the challenges of rehabilitation.

+**7.8** on [object Object]